Italian CitrusRegular price $ 210.00

-A bracing cologne of coastal Italian citrus rinds-chinotto, blood orange, cold-pressed lemon and green mandarin with ambrette seed and clean musk.
+Italian Citrus is a bracing cologne of coastal Italian citrus rinds — chinotto, blood orange, cold-pressed lemon and green mandarin with ambrette seed and clean musk.
 DS & Durga perfumer David Seth Moltz (D.S.) has much to say on the matter:

 Most classic colognes are very pleasant.
 Every day wearing for that out-of-the-shower scent.
 With varying degrees, they often do not last.
 Eau de cologne technically refers to the low amount of fragrance oil in the final product.
 They aren’t traditionally built to last.